 by Jannik Wahl

-agile methods and customer centricity – first steps to successful transformation
+agile methods and customer centricity – is it all just a fairytale?

 #1: political interest